ICE-awa/ICE-awa/README.md

 2.[notes](https://github.com/ICE-awa/notes) Using markdown to take notes related to my college courses *(continuous updating)*

 3.[icezone-smart-card-demo](https://github.com/ICE-awa/icezone-smart-card-demo) This project is my university Python coursework.
 It's an AI flashcard learning platform that uses the SM-2 algorithm for personalized learning.
 I built it with React, MySQL, and Java Spring Boot, and it's all packed up with Docker.
 This is just a demo for now, and I'll be refactoring it down the line.
-Check out the README.md for all the tech specifics! *（Latest updated on 07/01/2025)*
+Check out the README.md for all the tech specifics! *（Currently under developing)*